wsippel/bark_tts/README.md

 ```

 ### Windows
-If you're on Windows and used the one-click installer, these instructions by Reddit user TomCoperations post should work:
+If you're on Windows and used the one-click installer, these instructions by Reddit user TomCoperations should work:

 > Assuming you used the one-click installer you should have a file named micromamba-cmd.bat sitting outside your text-generation-webui folder next to the start-webui.bat file, if you open that batch file you get a cmd terminal that as far as I can tell is properly setup to install things to the environment, from there you can just use the commands:
 >```